msaebi031/api-v1-yoozseen/README.md

 ## 📌 Notes

 1. Make sure to get your `API Key` from the [YoozSeen Dashboard](https://api.yoozseen.ir).
-2. For Java, the file name must be `YoozSeen.java`.
-3. Parameter values (like `link`, `quantity`) must match the selected service type.
+2. Parameter values (like `link`, `quantity`) must match the selected service type.
-4. If you have any questions, you can join this Telegram group and ask: [https://t.me/api_yoozseen](https://t.me/api_yoozseen)
+3. If you have any questions, you can join this Telegram group and ask: [https://t.me/api_yoozseen](https://t.me/api_yoozseen)

 ---